Napa County Truck Accident Lawyers

 Jackknife Accidents

 These accidents happen when a truck’s trailer swings out to the side.
 It forms an angle resembling the shape of a folding jackknife.
 This often happens due to misalignment, leading to loss of control.
-Such cases can involve numerous vehicles, mainly if they occur in multiple highway lanes.
+Such cases can involve numerous vehicles, especially if they occur in multiple highway lanes.

 Rollover Accidents